ajram23/Orbit/README.md

 * I am in the mood for Sichuan in NYC.
 Who should I ask?
 * What events are coming up in the next week? (including Checkins)?
 * Who do I know really well from Goldman Sachs?
+* Do I know any product managers at Google?

 # 📝 Edits
 * I'd like to check in with [🧍] 2 days, can you update it?